magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 6.4.3.8.
 Data objects returned by service contracts SHOULD be fully loaded to ensure consistency.

 6.4.3.9.
 Service contracts SHOULD allow client side generated IDs.
 A service SHOULD accept an ID instead of generating it.
-A service SHOULD use `string` as a type for ID, so that it is compatible with common algorithms for client side generated IDs.
+See [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) as an example of client side generated ID.

 6.4.4.
 Service Implementation